jprieton/puddletag-actions/README.md

 - Fix lower-cases prepositions
 - Convert to upper case the first letter of the string
 - Convert to upper case the first letter after "*?*", "*!*" and "*(*"
+- Convert to lower case the first letter next to a contraction

 **Know issues**: